oyvindstegard/autoterm/README.md

 running on, if the script file is executable.
 (This may be a bad idea, but produces dynamic output.)
 Which is why Linux is required, and the commands themselves require other Linux commands to be installed.
 You'll need to figure out the rest for yourself.
+And take responsibility for the security of your own web.

 ## About the code